-This is a breakdown of the average credit card debt statistics of the top 10 countries in GDP.
+This is a breakdown of the average credit card debt 2020 statistics of the top 10 countries by Gross Domestic Product (GDP).
 Theoretically, one might expect the countries that have the lowest amount of credit card debt to be the top GDP country.
-However, that is not the case, as this list is ranked from 1-10 in GDP, but the credit card debt for each country does not line up with the GDP rankings.
+However, that is not the case, as this list is ranked from 1-10 by GDP, but the average credit card debt by country does not line up with the GDP rankings.

 Some state rankings may be surprising, as the general trend is that the higher populated states have higher credit card debt.
 However, the state with the highest credit card debt, Alaska, has the 3rd lowest state population.

-The stats on people under 35 is dropped by millennials that do not have credit cards, therefore bringing down the average household credit card debt.
-However, being in the middle of life and spending the most on credit cards, 45-54 year olds have the highest average.
+The stats on people under 35 include millennials that do not have credit cards, therefore bringing down the average household credit card debt.
+However, the lowest average debt by age is held by the 75 years + group.
+However, the 45-54 year olds have the highest average debt by age.

 Generation, similar to age, makes sense according to the stage of life that they are in.
-Baby Boomers and Generation X, being in the middle of life, tend to use the most credit cards and spend the most on them.
+Baby Boomers and Generation X, being in the middle of life, tend to use the most cards and charge the most on them.

 The breakdown of credit card debt by income level increases at a very steady and consistent rate.
 It makes sense, too, that with more money the average household carries and makes, the more they will spend.

 Download web optimized versions of our data charts and infographics.